hrishikesh-2000/Python-Web-Scraping/README.md

-# Python-Web-Scrapping
+# Flipkart Camera Web Scraping Project 📸
 Hello!
-Given is a Jupyter notebook file made to scrape the flipkart website to get all necessary information about cameras.
-The steps and procedure are written down in the notebook only to understand the code.
+Hello!
+This Jupyter notebook is designed to scrape camera information from the Flipkart website.
+It retrieves essential details like camera specifications, pricing, and availability, organized in a structured format.
+Each step of the code is documented within the notebook for easy understanding and reproducibility.
+This project leverages Python libraries like BeautifulSoup and requests for data extraction and provides insights into effective web scraping techniques.